Meillet's principle

-In comparative linguistics, Meillet's principle (/meɪ.ˈjeɪz/ may-YAYZ), also known as the three-witness principle or three-language principle, states that apparent cognates must be attested in at least three different, non-contiguous daughter languages in order to be used in linguistic reconstruction.
-The principle is named after the French linguist Antoine Meillet.
+In historical and comparative linguistics, Meillet's principle (/meɪ.ˈjeɪz/ may-YAYZ), also known as the three-witness principle or three-language principle, states that apparent cognates must be attested in at least three different, non-contiguous daughter languages in order to be used in linguistic reconstruction.
+The principle is used to increase the likelihood that the features assigned to a proto-language are indeed ancestral in a family, rather than resulting from contact-induced convergence or from mere coincidence.
+The principle is named after the French linguist Antoine Meillet, who articulated the concept for linguistics in 1903.

+The principle has been extended to other aspects of reconstruction, including interpreting the original meaning of reconstructed forms and analyzing strictly linguistic evidence in ethnolinguistic contexts.
+Some linguists have argued that only two purported cognates may be necessary, provided that borrowings and linguistic innovation can be ruled out as possibilities for resemblance.

 History

 Antoine Meillet first proposed the principle in 1903.

 In 1903, the French linguist Antoine Meillet published his Introduction à l'étude comparative des langues indo-européennes.
-In it, he argued that any etymon purported to be a part of the larger proto-language should only be reconstructed if there are at least three different reflexes in the daughter languages.
+In it, he argued that any etymon purported to be a part of the larger proto-language should be reconstructed only if there are at least three different reflexes in the daughter languages.
 Meillet viewed typological arguments for the relatedness of languages as extremely weak.
 He wrote:

 Chinese and a language of Sudan or Dahomey such as Ewe [...] may both use short and generally monosyllabic words, make contrastive use of tone, and base their grammar on word order and the use of auxiliary words, but it does not follow from this that Chinese and Ewe are related, since the concrete detail of their forms does not coincide; only coincidence of the material means of expression is probative.

-Meillet used this principle to articulate relationships found in grammatical features, morphological features, or suppletive agreement.
+Meillet used this principle to articulate relationships found in grammatical or morphological features, or suppletive agreement.
 He believed that the strongest pieces of evidence for affinity were shared "local morphological peculiarities, anomalous forms, and arbitrary associations", which he referred to collectively as "shared aberrancy".

 Overview

 Meillet's principle states that cognates – referred to as "witnesses" – must be attested in at least three different daughter languages before the word in the parent language can be reconstructed.
 The cognates must be non-contiguous; that is, none of the languages being used in the reconstruction may be descended from another language being used.

 A commonly cited example of suppletive agreement, a kind of shared aberrancy, is found in the copulae used across the Indo-European languages; even though the copulae in each of the individual Indo-European languages are irregular, the irregular forms are cognate with each other across the related language families.
-Relationships between cognates are often most stable in commonly used terms or expressions and this is also sometimes referred to as Meillet's principle as well since Meillet also identified this trend.
+Relationships between cognates are often most stable in commonly used terms or expressions and this is also sometimes referred to as Meillet's principle since Meillet also identified this trend.
 Although the principle is commonly associated with Meillet, it has also been referred to as the three-witness principle or three-language principle.